gabigoranov/ascii-generator/README.md

 The project is actively under development.
 The following features are currently work-in-progress or planned for upcoming releases:

 - **Custom Configuration**: Customizing font styles, character ramps, and color outputs is not yet supported.
-- **CLI Image Pathing**: Passing image paths or additional arguments via `stack run --path` is not fully wired up yet.
 - **Cross-Platform Pre-built Binaries**: Native standalone executable builds for Windows, GNU/Linux, and macOS are not yet provided in releases.
 - **Test Coverage**: Comprehensive unit test suites and integration tests are currently being written.
-- **Exporting Capabilities**: Direct file saving or exporting of the generated ASCII output is not yet implemented.

 ---